Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$: Fitting RIXS data

-Lastly, all our spectra contain a low-energy mode that is thought to be phononic in origin \cite{Meyers2019}, and which we describe with a resolution-limited Lorentzian profile.
-The total number of fit parameters is therefore $N = 8$, namely three for the paramagnon, three for the SOE, and two for the phonon.
-In Figs.~\ref{fig:SIO4fit}-\ref{fig:SIO10fit}, we present the full Ir $L_3$-edge RIXS data for the 3, 4, 7, and 10 u.c.~samples for 13 or 14 momentum points along with the best fits of each spectrum to the three different components.
+Taking all of these contributions together [Eqs.~\eqref{eq:ff}], the total number of fitting parameters is $N_p = 10$, namely two for the elastic contribution, one for the phonon, three for the paramagnon, three for the SOE, and one for the high-energy background.
+In Figs.~\ref{fig:SIO3fit}-\ref{fig:SIO10fit}, we present the full Ir $L_3$-edge RIXS data for the 3, 4, 7, and 10 u.c.~samples for 13 or 14 momentum points along with the best fits of each spectrum to the five different components.

-The parameters of the DHO profile for the paramagnon are shown in Fig.~3 of the main text and for the SOE in Fig.~4.
-In the inset of Fig.~3(b) of the main text, we show how $\omega_i$ obtained with this model differs from the actual peak position, $\omega_{\rm peak}$, corresponding to the maximum of the DHO profile.
-This quantity may be expressed as a function of $\omega_i$ and $\gamma_i$ as \cite{Robarts}
+Based on this fitting procedure, the parameters of the DHO profiles for the paramagnon at each {\bf Q} are shown in Fig.~3 of the main text and for the SOE in Fig.~4.
+In the inset of Fig.~3(b) of the main text, we show how $\omega_{\rm i}$ obtained with this model differs from the actual peak position, $\omega_{\rm peak}$, corresponding to the maximum of the DHO profile.
+This quantity may be expressed as a function of $\omega_{\rm i}$ and $\gamma_{\rm i}$ as \cite{Robarts}

-Finally, the phonon energy is approximately 30 meV, in agreement with previous reports \cite{Meyers2019}; we do not discuss this mode further due to the strong correlation of its line shape with the procedure for the subtraction of the elastic line.